From a 200-row spreadsheet to a SaaS platform driving $10M ARR

 I led the workshop to map out the North stars

-the new information architecture
+the new information architecture and the structure

 Design Strategy & System Thinking